 Process recipes is another Capture One feature for handling exporting / output processing tasks that wins over Lightroom’s export feature.
 With process recipes, you can set up Capture One export to multiple formats at the same time.
 If you want to export your images for social media use, a website, print, and export the original file in the same process, you only have to check these different formats.
 You need to set them up for the first time and save them as a process recipe, of course, but after that, it is incredibly flexible and time-saving.
 An additional benefit of the export feature is better output sharpening option, outputting to different locations, and even recipe-proofing the output result at 100% before pressing the Process button.
 When comparing Capture One vs. Lightroom for output or export options Capture One is again ahead of Lightroom.

 Straight from the camera, your images will look slightly better in Capture One, with a little more saturation, and with more vivid colors.
 It is only a tiny bit, but you will feel like a better photographer.
 However, this might not be your preferred starting point for editing your photos.
+This is about how Lightroom and Capture One decide to interpret your RAW files, and it might also be a bit matter of taste.

 Is Capture One Better Than Lightroom?